GamerShabandari/braggy/README.md

 You have 20 seconds to guess all the fixtures, hurry up and try to guess them all right and chase a highscore to brag about to your friends!

-## Available Scripts

-In the project directory, you can run:
-# braggy